TxnLab/batch-asset-send/README.md

 ## Results

 It's simple but currently the results of each send are appended to success.txt and failure.txt files in the current directory.
+The failure count will be reported at the end.
+If any fail, you should check the failures reported and possibly send manually.

 ---
 ### Note on use of NFD Api